What is Public Relations?

 What’s Sarah’s background?
 Is it just her or does she have any other employees?

 Before launching her PR company, Sarah worked as a journalist.
-She was on staff at Us Weekly in Los Angeles and then freelanced for a variety of west coast publications.
+She was on staff at Us Weekly in Los Angeles and then freelanced for a variety of west coast and national publications.
 In addition to running her PR firm, she teaches PR to entrepreneurs at University of Maryland Baltimore County’s Cyber Incubator.
-Sarah’s team consists of Jillian Ellis, Account Executive, and several freelance publicists who support their research, pitching, and writing efforts.
+Sarah’s team consists of Jillian Ellis, Account Executive, Sarah Elizabeth Aversano, Account Executive, Courtney Titus-Barr, Social Media Director, and several freelance team members who support our research, pitching, social media, and writing efforts.

 Can they get me local press if they are not located in my city?

 Yes!
 We have clients all over the country!
 We have gotten local coverage for clients from Mississippi, to Oakland, CA, to New York City, to Baltimore.
-In today’s cloud based economy, it’s not essential to be local to get the job done.
+In today’s digital world, it’s not essential to be local to get the job done.

 What other services do they offer?